Pebble transducers with unary output: Equivalence between -pebble and -marble transducers

 \begin{proof}[Proof idea.]
 Let $\trans$ be the $\SST$ computing an external function $\exte$.
 On input $w \in A^+$, the bimachine calls $\exte$ on several positions $1\le i_1 < \cdots < i_{\ell} \le |w|$, which induces executions of $\trans$ on $\omar{w}{i_1}, \dots, \omar{w}{i_\ell}$.
 These executions are very similar: they only differ when reading the marked letter.
 Thus we build an $\SST$ which computes "simultaneously" all these executions, by keeping track of the sum of the values of the registers of $\trans$ along them. \end{proof}

 As a consequence of Theorem \ref{theo:pebble:sst}, we obtain equivalence between pebbles and marbles over unary outputs.
 The result is false over non-unary output alphabets \cite{doueneau20,nguyen2020comparison}.
-We also relate these functions with those computed by $\SST$, using the output's size.
+We also relate these functions with those computed by $\SST$, assuming that the output is bounded by a polynomial in the input's length.

 \begin{corollary} For all $k \ge 0$ and $f:A^* \rightarrow \Nat$, the following conditions are equivalent: \item \begin{enumerate} \item $f$ is computable by a $k$-pebble transducer; \item $f$ is computable by a $k$-marble transducer; \item $f$ is computable by an $\SST$ and $f(w) = \mc{O}(|w|^{k+1})$. \end{enumerate} Furthermore the transformations are effective. \end{corollary}